HSFGR Breed Standard

 Scrotum, Testicles & Teats – Desired Buck Conformation:

-In Heritage Silky Fainting bucks, a good scrotal attachment means the testicles are carried in a single, well- shaped sac that sits fairly high and close to the body, with no tendency to swing low or appear overly loose.
-A scrotum that has a single tip or not.
-This is the desired structure in order.
-The scrotum should never have a split.
+In Silky Fainting bucks, a good scrotal attachment means the testicles are carried in a single, well- shaped sac that sits fairly high and close to the body, with no tendency to swing low or appear overly loose.
+The scrotum should present as one unified sac with a single lower tip or rounded end, not as a divided, cleft, or two-part structure.
+A split scrotum is not accepted under the HSFGR breeding-quality standard.

 A correct scrotum should: